 Looking for motorcycle boots can be a real struggle.

-Finding the right overall fit, calf size, boot length, comfort level, style, in one package is both frustrating and time-consuming.
+Finding the right overall fit, calf size, boot length, comfort level, and style in one package is frustrating and time-consuming.

-Let’s not forget that manufacturers have only just started taking women’s motorcycle gear seriously; for years we have had to put up with ill-fitting and uncomfortable ladies’ versions of men’s boots.
+Let’s not forget that manufacturers have just started taking women’s motorcycle gear seriously; for years, we have had to put up with ill-fitting and uncomfortable ladies’ versions of men’s boots.

-Safe to say that is not the case anymore and I have put this article together sharing some of the best ladies’ motorcycle boots I could find.
+That is not the case anymore, and I have put this article together, sharing some of the best ladies’ motorcycle boots I could find.

 Here are our top women’s motorcycle boots.